Redcastle

 Redcastle (an Caisteal ruadh), historically known as Edirdovar and Ederdour, is a medieval castle in Killearnan on the Black Isle, northern Scotland.
 It is so named from the colour of the stone of which it is built.
 The castle is now in a state of ruinous disrepair, although it is protected as a category B listed building.

-The structure has a L-shaped floor plan and is approximately 3-stories.
+The structure has an L-shaped floor plan and is approximately three stories.
 It does not have a roof at this time.

 History

 Redcastle was until relatively recently one of the oldest inhabited houses in Scotland.
 A castle on this site was first constructed by William the Lion in 1179 and was known as Edirdovar.
 The castle was held by Sir John Bysset 1230 and in 1278 by Sir Andrew de Besco.
 In 1455 the Black Isle was annexed to the Crown.